vincentbernat/network-lab/lab-l3-hyperv/README.md

 uses BIRD to make copies of the device routes to the other tables (need BIRD 1.6.2+).

+If you wanted to push subnets instead of connected routes, you would also need a 3.15+ for the same reason.

 The hypervisor has a local table dedicated for its own use (local-out).
 This table is built with BIRD (need 1.6.2+, otherwise, use commit 28a0f7758d08).
 This is both to enable use of several